Martell Gallery

 • (View a larger image of thumbnail 11 ) Thumbnail of additional image

-Elegant French Art Deco three-seat sofa attributed to Alfred Porteneuve, featuring a refined curved silhouette and clean, architectural lines.
-The piece is upholstered in a warm mocha velvet tone and...
+Elegant French Art Deco three-seat sofa by Alfred Porteneuve, featuring a refined curved silhouette and clean, architectural lines.
+Upholstered in a warm mocha velvet and accented with cherry wood at...

 Read more

-Elegant French Art Deco three-seat sofa attributed to Alfred Porteneuve, featuring a refined curved silhouette and clean, architectural lines.
-The piece is upholstered in a warm mocha velvet tone and accented with cherry wood details at the arm supports, giving it both softness and structure.
-The sofa reflects Porteneuve’s connection to the Ruhlmann circle and the sophisticated French design language of the 1930s, where proportion, comfort, and luxury materials were carefully balanced.
-Its generous back, rounded arms, and streamlined profile make it a strong example of period Art Deco seating.
-The sofa reflects Porteneuve’s connection to the Ruhlmann circle and the sophisticated French design language of the 1930s, where proportion, comfort, and luxury materials were carefully balanced.
-Its generous back, rounded arms, and streamlined profile make it a strong example of period Art Deco seating.
+Elegant French Art Deco three-seat sofa by Alfred Porteneuve, featuring a refined curved silhouette and clean, architectural lines.
+Upholstered in a warm mocha velvet and accented with cherry wood at the arm supports, the piece balances softness and structure in equal measure.
+Its generous back, rounded arms, and streamlined profile make it a strong example of period Art Deco seating, where proportion, comfort, and luxury materials were carefully resolved into a single composition.
+The design reflects Porteneuve's connection to the Ruhlmann circle and the sophisticated French design language of the 1930s.

-Alfred Porteneuve was a French designer born in Paris in 1896, and his career is closely tied to Jacques-Émile Ruhlmann, his uncle and one of the leading figures of French Art Deco.
-He studied architecture at the École Supérieure des Beaux-Arts and worked with Ruhlmann early in his career, helping on major projects such as the Hôtel du Collectionneur pavilion for the 1925 International Exhibition of Modern Decorative and Industrial Arts.
+Alfred Porteneuve (Paris, 1896–1949) was a French architect and designer whose career is closely tied to that of his uncle, Jacques-Émile Ruhlmann, one of the leading figures of French Art Deco.
+He studied architecture at the École Nationale Supérieure des Beaux-Arts and worked alongside Ruhlmann from early in his career, contributing to landmark projects including the Hôtel du Collectionneur at the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes.
+After Ruhlmann's death in 1933, Porteneuve took over the atelier and continued producing furniture under his own name through the 1930s and 1940s, refining a more restrained, architectural vocabulary while preserving the workshop's standards of cabinetry and material selection.

 Close full details